The Ultimate Cheltenham Racehorse

 Had it not been for a cancelled Cheltenham in 2001, he quite feasibly would have won a record fourth successive Champion Hurdle and fully established himself as the greatest of all time.

 Racing in the famous green and gold silks of JP McManus, Istabraq can be seen in the video below, cruising to his third Champion Hurdle win.
 His rivals simply unable to land a glove on him as he streaks away up the hill.

 Stamina – Big Buck’s

 Cheltenham honours: 4 x Stayers Hurdle – 2009, 2010, 2011, 2012

 Big Bucks well and truly moved the goalposts in what people thought was possible in the art of staying hurdling.

 Such was his class and unparalleled stamina; the racing public grew to truly adore Paul Nicholls’ big bay as he went about an 18-race unbeaten run that broke all post-war hurdling records.

 Yet what was so remarkable about his winning streak was the commanding and at times arrogant nature by which he’d dismiss his rivals.

 Seemingly in a battle coming over the final flight up the Cheltenham hill on so many occasions, Big Bucks would love nothing more than to eyeball his rival and then power away up the straight.

-His supreme staying power would see go on to amass over £1.25 million in prize money and upon his retirement his trainer Paul Nichols commented aptly, “he’s probably one of the greatest, if not the greatest, staying hurdler of all-time.
+His supreme staying power would see go on to amass over £1.25 million in prize money and upon his retirement his trainer Paul Nicholls commented aptly, “he’s probably one of the greatest, if not the greatest, staying hurdler of all-time.
 He’s been great for the public, great for racing and I love him to death.”